 This grant under Advanced Academics - AP/IB/GT Curriculum was awarded to Kari Lockhart and will benefit 1,474 students that are in our GT programs in years K-6.

 ByrdseedTV provides gifted and talented teachers and learners with resources that foster deep and complex learning.
 Activities from Byrdseed are designed and used by a teacher of gifted students, and facilitate critical and creative thinking, inductive and deductive thinking skills, as well as encourage creative individual investigations.

 Olson Elementary Book Club

-This grant under English Language Arts (Elementary) & Dyslexia Curriculum was awarded to Rebecca Hughes and will benefit 50 students this coming year.
+This grant under English Language Arts (Elementary) & Dyslexia Curriculum was awarded to Rebecca Hughes and will benefit 50 students at Olson..

 Olson Book Club is a place for students to come and share a love of reading while diving deep into a vast array of novels and exploring all the ways to analyze literature.
 Students will be given the opportunity to discuss and demonstrate understanding by completing different projects based on our current novel.